obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

   - You can accept its offer to `generate unique id`.
   - Or you can type your own more meaningful `id` if you wish, such as `🆔 suggester-update-docs`.
   - Be sure to stick to the allowed [[Task Dependencies#`id`|allowed `id` characters]], and do not create duplicate `id` values.

+> [!Warning]
+>
+> - The Kanban plugin uses this Auto-Suggest mechanism, for easy editing of tasks.
+> - However, **these dependency fields are excluded from suggestions in Kanban**, because its editor isn't markdown-based, and does not enable Tasks to save new `id` values.

 The auto-suggest menu supports powerful keyboard control: